Table of Contents

 What is an SME?

-SMEs refers to Small and Medium-sized Enterprises.
-In Singapore, 99 per cent of all businesses are SMEs.
-As a whole, SMEs employ 65 per cent of Singapore’s workforce and take up almost half of the country’s GDP, playing a fundamental role and directly affecting the livelihoods of many locals.
+SMEs refers to small and medium-sized enterprises, generally defined as companies with an annual turnover of under S$100 million, or employ less than 200 workers.
+In Singapore, 99% of all businesses are SMEs.
+As a whole, SMEs employ 70 per cent of Singapore’s workforce and take up almost half of the country’s GDP, playing a fundamental role and directly affecting the livelihoods of many locals.

 Why are there grants specifically for SMEs?

-An SME may be considering an improvement to work processes to make their business more efficient through an automation of financial transactions.
-The SME may also be looking at opening a second branch to expand their consumer outreach, and requires funds to do market research as well as the subsequent office space rental and additional staff hires.
+An SME may be considering an improvement to work processes to make its business more efficient through automating financial transactions.
+The SME may also be looking at opening a second branch, and requires funds to do market research as well as the subsequent office space rental and additional staff hires.

 On top of that, grants are helpful to SMEs as securing bank loans to finance these activities can be difficult for SMEs because of their small size and lack of past track record.
 In fact, 40% of SMEs in Singapore have difficulty securing bank loans.
-This is especially so for SMEs with less than a year of operating record.
+This is especially so for newer SMEs that have been operating for less than a year.

 What qualifies as an SME in Singapore?

-There are three main criterias to be considered an SME in Singapore:
+There are three main criteria to be considered an SME in Singapore:

 1) Be registered and operate in Singapore;